 Citizens Advice statement on modern slavery and trafficking

 We are absolutely committed to preventing slavery and human trafficking in our corporate activities, and to ensuring that users of our services and suppliers within our supply chains are free from slavery and human trafficking.
 In the last year we reviewed the modern slavery clauses in our standard terms and conditions, these clauses are regularly reviewed, along with our standard terms, to ensure they stay up to date and relevant.
 In contracts with suppliers not subject to our standard terms and conditions we also looked to include clauses relating to modern slavery.
 We developed a Supplier Code of Conduct which we are now looking to incorporate into a wider policy that addresses all of our external relationships, including suppliers.
 We also implemented a new contract management system which will help us to categorise suppliers in terms of modern slavery risk.

-We recognise that there is more we can do as an organisation and so will undertake a number of new initiatives in the next year.
+We recognise that there is more we can do as an organisation and so will undertake a number of initiatives in the next year.
 Now that we have a contract management system in place we will analyse our spend to identify the categories and suppliers that operate in high risk areas for modern slavery.
 This will allow us to work with suppliers on a targeted basis to focus on those that operate in high risk industries.
-An example of this is that we are reviewing our suppliers for products such as tea and coffee in our workplace, to ensure we use Fair Trade products where possible.

 We will continue to work with other organisations, particularly other charities to share ideas and best practice on how to combat modern slavery and to explore opportunities to collaborate to help do this.